-We asked some of our Aboriginal and Torres Strait Islander students how their education has prepared them for their careers.
+We asked some of our Aboriginal and Torres Strait Islander students and alumni how their education has prepared them for their careers.
 Here’s what they had to say.

 How to prepare for your future career with internships

-Adam Ford, a proud descendant of the Nyoongar people, is studying a Bachelor of Art History.
-His courses, alongside an internship with the UQ Art Museum (UQAM), are helping him develop both his practical skills and personal appreciation for the industry.
+Adam Ford, a proud descendant of the Nyoongar people, studied a Bachelor of Arts, majoring in Art History.
+His courses, alongside an internship with the UQ Art Museum (UQAM), helped him develop both his practical skills and personal appreciation for the industry.

 “It has provided me with the academic, professional and industry vernaculars that you really need to excel in this industry – not to mention foregrounding the cultural care and competency required when working with Indigenous artists, artworks and cultural objects.”

-Adam is particularly excited about how his internship will help prepare him for the next steps of his academic journey – he hopes to progress into an honours program before pursuing his dream job as a curator or creative director.
+Adam is particularly excited about how his internship helped prepare him for the next steps of his academic journey – he hopes to progress into an honours program before pursuing his dream job as a curator or creative director.